save 30% on current costs

 Can the council pick up my asbestos?

-As one of the best ways to get rid of asbestos, collection services are run by plenty of councils, but they can vary in cost – it’s best to contact your local authority directly to find out if it can pick up your asbestos.
+Collection services are run by many councils and one of the best ways to get rid of asbestos.
+However, they can vary in cost – it’s best to contact your local authority directly to find out if it can pick up your asbestos.
 Higher-cost collections may charge around £1 per kilogram, and bags must be sealed tightly and perfectly for it to be removed.
-You might have a long wait on your hands, though.
+You might have a long wait on your hands before removal too.

 no hidden charges